kunalsuri/tool-tech-ai/README.md

-# tool-tech-ai
+## Tool Tech AI (T²Ai)

-Repo for learning, using, and testing several technology bricks related to AI (NLP, CV)
+This is a repo to learn, use, and test several technology bricks related to AI (NLP, CV).